magepages/mpdocs/docs/affiliate-m2/user-guide.rst

 * **Account**

-  * Click to this field to show the affilicate account that have positive balance which can be withdrawn
+  * Click to this field to show the affiliate account that has positive balance which can be withdrawn

   * This field is required